To make moving easier for your beloved pets, here are some things to consider:

 Preparation before moving house with your pet

 The most important thing is to make sure that your pets are out of danger.
 All the upheaval and noise in the days leading up to and during a move (not to mention the strangers walking through your home) can cause your pet to panic or even be hurt in an attempt to escape.
 To avoid your pets being a danger to themselves or others, such as your removal company, the safest thing is to remove them to somewhere safe and retrieve them once you have settled in your new place.

 If you don't have the option to ask trusted family or friends to look after your pets, you might place them to a more quiet and safe place such as the bathroom.
 Just put a reminder on the door saying DO NOT ENTER so the removals team won't get surprised when they open the door, and your pets won't escape or get disturbed.

-As soon as you know your new address, make sure you update your cat's or dog's ID tag with up-to-date phone numbers!
+As soon as you know your new address, make sure you update your cat's or dog's microchip details or ID tags with up-to-date phone numbers and addresses!
 In addition, organise a veterinarian’s phone number and address near your new place in case of any emergencies.

 Make sure you have a small supply of their usual food and treats readily accessible, so that you can easily feed your pet during the trip and when you’re arriving at your new place to help settle them.

 Do not feed your pet at least 3 hours before you're leaving on the trip.
 To actually move your pet from one place to another, use a high-quality pet carrier.
 Most pets won't like it, so make them familiar with the cage before the moving day and teach them to associate the cage with good things: put the blanket or pillow your pet usually uses into the carrier, serve the food or little goodies in the cage or add a piece of cloth with your scent on it – this will comfort the pet when nervous.